Tag Archives: Activism

 Photos – Reclaim the City demonstration in Mainz, Germany

-Fire juggler at a demonstration in Mainz, Germany, originally uploaded by margaretkilljoy.
 Alright!
 I just figured out how to automatically post entire sets from my Flickr to this page.
-This should make posting photos less of a headache in the … Continue reading
+This should make posting photos less of a headache in the future.
+I step boldly into the 21st century and all of that.

 $100,000 bail set for civil disobedients in West Virginia